kachristensen/Current-Dnd-Campaigns/Session Notes/Sessions 21+/27 - The Corrupted Temple III  (11-2-25).md

 			- Valindra dropped Valdrheim, Porto recommended we visit beforehand.
 			- Long way over the river would be like a month of travel.
 Porto knows a way that would be faster, closer here.
 - Tiny Hut
 	- We discussed what to do next.
 Decided to inform Theron.
+Rem wants to be cured before we visit Mastenovti.
+	- Perse asked Valindra why she speaks Abyssal.
+		- All in the Veridian Scales can speak Abyssal.
+Their stories/histories came from the demons, the one who wrote them down.
+When they're told to them, they're spoken in Abyssal.
+Draconic was left to the higher ranking more devout.
+The dragons spoke oral history, destroyed a lot of the demons, so those who knew the histories of the demons preserved it.
+Demons kept very detailed records.